 - Meaningful Name: The Damocles base, a space station shaped as a sword, floating undetected over earth... the futuristic Sword of Damocles.

-- President Target: Thor had to interrupt the fight to save George Bush, teleporting him with the deviants (a race of monsters that had recently swore loyalty to Warbird... long story).
+- President Target: Thor had to interrupt the fight to save George Bush, teleporting him with to stay with the Deviants (a race of monsters that had recently swore loyalty to Warbird... long story).
 Go with the friendly monsters, or stay in WWIII being fought right outside the White House?
 Friendly monsters!

-- Sadistic Choice: Kangs knows fully well that, when jailing superheroes, any prison will be a Cardboard Prison, no matter how futuristic.
-So, any time someone someone is trying to escape, he s given an option: surrender and be executed, or escape and two other unrelated prisoners will be executed.
+- Sadistic Choice: Kang knows fully well that, when jailing superheroes, any prison will be a Cardboard Prison, no matter how futuristic.
+So, any time someone is trying to escape, they're given an option: surrender and be executed, or escape and two other unrelated prisoners will be executed.
 Of course, if they manage to escape at all: if they are killed during the escape, the two others must be executed anyway.
-Only a very selfish man (and certainly not a Knight in Shining Armor hero) would try to escape under those conditions.
+Only a very selfish person (and certainly not a Knight in Shining Armor hero) would try to escape under those conditions.

 - Wham Episode: Issue 49; Kang wins and conquers the world.
-This is the first time in all of Marvel history that mainstream, present-day Earth was conquered, not by mind control, but sheer military strategy.
+This is the first time in all of Marvel history that mainstream, present-day Earth was conquered, not by mind control or magic, but sheer military strategy and overwhelming might.

-- What Measure Is a Non-Human?: During the fight, Captain America had a dilemma.
+- What Measure Is a Non-Human?: During the fight, Captain America had a moral dilemma.
 The aliens souls trapped in the pyramid were meant to fight against the Triple Evil, not against Kang, and were crying to be liberated now that the Triple Evil had been defeated.
-By using them this way, the Avengers were enslaving those souls.
+By using them this way, the Avengers were enslaving those souls for their own needs.
 A dilemma for Captain America... but not for Tremont.
 "Earth is at stake, you can't have mercy!
 They are aliens, who cares about their souls!?"

 - Who Wants to Live Forever?: Thor had a brief crisis over this issue, realizing that he has very strong ties with people who will die some day.
-Firebird made him realize that, if the time he will share with specific mortals is limited, that's a reason to treasure every second of it while it lasts.
-Wich is much longer than she suspects, anyway.
+Firebird made him realize that, if the time he will share with specific mortals is limited, that's the reason to treasure every second of it while it lasts.
+Which is much longer than she suspects, anyway.

 - Year Outside, Hour Inside: The brief moments the Avengers were placed into artificial fantasies inside the pyramid, were not so brief as they seemed: they were weeks in them, and in that time Kang had already conquered Earth.